Actavich/howtosay-claude-skill/README.md

         └── SKILL.md
 ```

-The skill activates automatically on any message starting with `/howtosay`.
+The skill activates on any message starting with `/howtosay`.

 ---